guily19/personal_helper/README.md

    **AI Assistant Mode:**
    - Click "AI Assistant" button
-   - Answer the AI's questions about your feature
+   - Answer the AI's questions about your feature (type or use voice 🎤)
+   - **NEW Voice Input**: Click the microphone button to speak your responses
    - AI guides you through user stories, description, and acceptance criteria
    - Click "Generate Preview" or "Create in JIRA" when complete